 I wanted to keep as much of our profits as possible.
 I also wanted to give my readers some course of action in the event that one or more of our stocks went into freefall.

 The basic premise of the 15% trailing stop-loss is to sell any position that falls 15% off its highs.
 As the term implies, a 15% trailing stop-loss “trails” the price of the stock.
 So as the price moves up, so should your stop-loss.

 You may ask, “Why 15%?”

-To be honest, there’s nothing magical about the 15% number.
+To be honest, there’s nothing magical about this number.
 It’s really the discipline that matters.
 Your trailing stop-loss can actually fluctuate depending on the investment.
 For example, some traders use a trailing stop-loss as high as 30% on small-cap stocks, since they tend to be more volatile.
-Other more conservative traders use tighter stops, like 8%.
+Other more conservative traders use tighter stops, like 10%.

 Again, the point is really the discipline.
 Ultimately, you don’t want to be in the position where a stock has fallen by more than what’s in your comfort zone.
 Keep in mind a stock that has fallen by 50% means it has to rise by 100% to just get you back to where it was when you bought it.
 Trust me, you don’t want to be in that situation.

 By implementing trailing stops, and dutifully following them, chances are you’ll never need a 100% return just to get back to even.

 Now I should mention something important.
 When using a trailing stop-loss, or even a “hard” stop-loss, I DO NOT recommend placing the actual stop-loss order into your brokerage account.
 Of course, there are exceptions — maybe you’re leaving on vacation or will otherwise be preoccupied — and you don’t want to leave your portfolio unattended.
 But for the most part, I don’t recommend placing them with your broker.